ello/wtf/_posts/about/09-08-2015-ello-dictionary.md

 **[Ello Bill of Rights](https://bill-of-rights.ello.co/):** A list of rights for social network users that encourages an atmosphere of responsibility and transparency.

-**[Ello Manifesto](https://ello.co/wtf/about/ello-manifesto/):** Ello’s vision of a better way to build a social network for creators.
+**[Ello Manifesto](https://ello.co/wtf/about/ello-manifesto/):** Ello’s vision of a better way to build a network for creators.
 Without ads, without data mining, without deception.

 **[@ello](https://ello.co/ello):** Follow @ello and find the day’s best posts on Ello.